 Her research and teaching in the nineteenth century focus on slavery and antislavery, race and American culture, the history of the book and print culture, material and visual culture, and genre studies.
 She is also developing a new research agenda in sustainability studies.
-At Vanderbilt, she designed and directed “The Sustainability Project,” a cross-campus initiative to embolden Vanderbilt’s efforts toward sustainability.
+At Vanderbilt, she designed and directed “The Sustainability Project,” an interdisciplinary initiative to embolden Vanderbilt’s efforts toward sustainability.
 As part of that broader initiative, she also co-directs “The Cumberland Project,” a faculty development workshop to integrate sustainability across the curriculum.
-She has organized a panel on “Sustainability and Pedagogy” for MLA 2013 and she will be delivering a paper on the Sustainability Project at AASHE in October.
+She organized a panel on “Sustainability and Pedagogy” for MLA 2013 and she will be delivering a paper on the Sustainability Project at AASHE in October.

 Gothic America: Narrative, History, and Nation.
 New York: Columbia University Press, 1997.

 Selling Antislavery: Corporate Abolition and the Rise of Mass Culture in Antebellum America (in progress).

 “Antislavery’s Panoramic Perspective” MELUS.
 Special Issue on Visual Culture and Race.
 Ed.
 Shawn Michelle Smith, forthcoming 2014.

 “The Slave Narrative as Material Text.”
 The Oxford Handbook to the African American Slave Narrative.
 Ed.
 John Ernest.
 New York: Oxford University Press, forthcoming.